Fleafa/bushido-risen-sun/content/Rulebook/Special Abilities.md

 A model may only perform one Special Attack or Defence per Melee Exchange or Ranged Attack.

 Some special Abilities can cause models to move when successful.
-All movement from Special Abilities ignore enemy model’s ZoC and being in BtB.
+All movement from Special Abilities ignore enemy model’s ZoC and being in[[BtB]].

 If through a Special Attack or Defence a model would be moved past the edge of the game area then it stops when its base touches the edge of the board.

-If through a movement from a Slam Attack, Throw Attack or Throw Defence a model is moved into BtB with another model then, dependant on the two models’ Sizes, one of the following occurs:
+If through a movement from a Slam Attack, Throw Attack or Throw Defence a model is moved into[[BtB]] with another model then, dependant on the two models’ Sizes, one of the following occurs:
-- If the model contacted is of equalsize, the moving model stops at the point at which it entered BtB, and both models become Prone.
+- If the model contacted is of equalsize, the moving model stops at the point at which it entered[[BtB]], and both models become Prone.
-- If the model contacted is of a larger Size, the moving model stops at the point at which it entered BtB and becomes Prone.
+- If the model contacted is of a larger Size, the moving model stops at the point at which it entered[[BtB]] and becomes Prone.
 - If the model contacted is of a smaller Size, the moving model continues its movement and pushes the model it contacted directly away from the point of contact a distance that would enable the moving model to continue its movement without contacting the model.
 Both models become Prone at the end of the movement.
-- If through a movement from a Push Attack, Forceback Attack, Drag Defence or Push Defence a model is moved into BtB with another model then the moving model stops at the point at which it entered BtB. to move when successful.
-All movement ZoC and being in BtB.
+- If through a movement from a Push Attack, Forceback Attack, Drag Defence or Push Defence a model is moved into[[BtB]] with another model then the moving model stops at the point at which it entered[[BtB]]. to move when successful.
+All movement ZoC and being in[[BtB]].
 - If an Impassable Terrain element would prevent this movement, then the model must stop at the point of contact with the Terrain element.
 If this was due to a Slam Attack, Throw Attack or Throw Defence, the model also becomes prone.

 Ranged attacks will never have Special Defences because there are no defence dice for a ranged attack.
 However, ranged weapons may have Special Attacks on their weapon grid.